The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

 Tea Sommelier by François-Xavier Delmas, Mathias Minet

-Tea Sommelier is authored by the owners of Palais des Thes, another one of my favorite tea shops.
-The Tea Sommelier is a wonderful book especially if you are looking for a simple guide to tea and tea pairings with food.
+Tea Sommelier is authored by Palais des Thes owners, another one of my favorite tea shops.
+The Tea Sommelier is a wonderful book, especially if you look for a simple guide to tea and tea pairings with food.

 The Tea Sommelier has many colorful illustrations, posters and charts, and step-by-step guides.
-A very easy and inspiring read.
+An effortless and inspiring read.
 A great reference book if you work in the hospitality industry.

 Tea and Books